creative-passport/artist-hub/README.md

 5. `npm start`

 The node app uses [debug](https://github.com/visionmedia/debug) for debug logging.
 To enable all debug logging start the node app with `DEBUG=artisthub:* npm start`.

+To run the tests for the node app run `npm test`.

 ### Web app